blui/carbon-footprint-tracker/README.md

 ## Description

-A minimalistic web application that enables businesses and individuals to track their carbon footprint, particularly focusing on supply chain emissions.
-The app provides insights into cost-saving optimizations, helping users reduce their environmental impact while improving operational efficiency.
+A minimalistic web application that enables businesses and individuals to track their carbon footprint with an added twist of focusing on supply chain emissions.
+The app aims to provide insights into cost-saving optimizations, helping users reduce their environmental impact while improving operational efficiency.

 ## Features